 Public voting means that it's impossible in this game to reliably support one team without making it obvious to the other team, so the conspiracy quickly breaks down once one or two players become aware of the team divisions.
 Tools like the monocle make it very difficult to pretend you're on one side or the other, and refusing the monocle is usually identical to an admission of being on the other team in the late game.

 The open voting seems to be the place where the mechanics stop working so well with the larger elements of play.
 This is because open voting very quickly draws team lines, even for those players who have done very little information gathering.
 You never ever want to vote against someone you know is a teammate, even as a bluff, because the consequences for losing a duel become more and more crushing in the late game.

-In games like Shadows over Camelot and Battlestar Galactica, this problem is alleviated by allowing players to make their votes in secret, and I'm curious whether a secret voting mechanic like the one in The Resistance would fix this problem by allowing you to support your own team without giving away information to the other team.
+In games like Shadows over Camelot and Battlestar Galactica: The Board Game, this problem is alleviated by allowing players to make their votes in secret, and I'm curious whether a secret voting mechanic like the one in The Resistance would fix this problem by allowing you to support your own team without giving away information to the other team.

 Thanks for Reading!

 Thanks for checking out the first post on BG Choppers, and I hope it's been an enlightening read for you!
 I'll be attempting to post another analysis each (but definitely every other Friday, at minimum).
 I hope that you'll subscribe to the blog and check out upcoming games.
 If you want to suggest one, feel free to send me a geekmail!